0xbadc0ffe/Pyxercise/README.md

 To generate the next exercises you have to solve the first one.
 To unlock the exercise n+1 the syntax is the following:

-    python3 test.py -n "prev_solution"
+    python3 test.py -n "ex_solution"

-where prev_solution is the solution of the exercise n
+where ex_solution is the solution of the exercise n

 **Example**: